jcu-eresearch/matrix-helpers/README.md

 The current useful scripts are:

 * `scripts/construct`: replaces the content of a Matrix asset with the given contents of a file, image, JS, CSS or more.
+It can even watch the filesystem for changes and auto-upload your content; welcome to a true development workflow!

+* `scripts/icon_json.py`: build the JSON file needed for the icon picker in Edit+, loading all the CSS identifiers from webhostinghub-glyphs.

 ## More resources